-Over 40 years of deep-sea exploration funded by Governments and State research entities have generated most of the data and information available on the deep sea and its ecosystems, which have great value not only in informing the decision-making processes of ISA, but also to society at large.
-Ensuring awareness and visibility of such research as a fundamental support of the work of ISA and its contribution to the achievement of the 2030 Agenda, including its role in building and developing capacity, is essential.
-Attention will therefore be given to developing tailored communication products and information materials for raising the awareness of the general public, policymakers and decision makers about the role and mandate of ISA and the value of the research and knowledge generated through exploration of the Area.
+37. Over 40 years of deep-sea exploration funded by Governments and State research entities have generated most of the data and information available on the deep sea and its ecosystems, which have great value not only in informing the decision-making processes of the Authority, but also to society at large.
+Ensuring awareness and visibility of such research as a fundamental support of the work of the Authority and its contribution to the achievement of the 2030 Agenda, including its role in building and developing capacity, is essential.
+Attention will therefore be given to developing tailored communication products and information materials for raising the awareness of the general public, policymakers and decision makers about the role and mandate of the Authority and the value of the research and knowledge generated through exploration of the Area.

-The ongoing development of communications products and information campaigns on deep sea-related matters ensured.
+Output 5.e.
+The ongoing development of communications products and information campaigns on deep sea-related matters ensured

-OUTPUT 5.F.
+Output 5.f.
 A compendium of the work of exploration contractors in support of improved understanding and visibility of the research undertaken in the Area and the data and information generated through it published annually